 Krauma

 Our final stop before the hotel was Krauma, a natural geothermal bath resort.
 We switched into our swimsuits and were able to relax in hot baths.
-The hot water comes from Europe’s most powerful hot spring Deildartunguhver, with temperatures up to 100°C (212°F).
-To achieve the ideal bathing temperature, they mix the hot water with cold water originating from Ok.
+The water comes from Europe’s most powerful hot spring Deildartunguhver, with temperatures up to 100°C (212°F).
+To achieve the ideal bathing temperature, they mix hot water with cold water originating from Ok.
 This was a fantastic way to close out the day – so soothing after being on a bus all day.

 Ok used to be the smallest glacier in Iceland, known as Okjökull.
 Due to climate change, the glacier was declared dead in 2014 so ‘jökull’ (glacier) was stripped from its name.
 Now it just goes by Ok.

-Steam rising into cold air
+Steam rising into cold air at Krauma

-Our hotel near Borgarnes – Icelandair Hotel Hamar – was our home for the next 2 days.
+Our hotel near Borgarnes – Icelandair Hotel Hamar – was our home for the next two days.
 For dinner, we had a pre-booked group meal at the hotel restaurant and spent the time getting to know each other.

 Northern Lights (Aurora Borealis)